lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 intermediates and transition structures.

 Gaussian is currently not installed as a module.
-Please, contact hpcsupport@zih.tu-dresden.de if you need assitance.
+Please, contact hpcsupport@zih.tu-dresden.de if you need assistance.

 ## GROMACS

 GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.
-It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.
+It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations), many groups are also using it for research on non-biological systems, e.g. polymers.
 For documentations see [Gromacs homepage](https://www.gromacs.org/).

 Available GROMACS packages can be listed and loaded with the following commands: